10 Ways to Use Oxygen Bleach

 8. The Bathroom

-With that, we are going to do the deck because two tablespoons to a gallon of hot water, mop it on the deck, and then rinse.
+With that, we are going to do the oxygen bleach to clean the deck.
+To clean the deck with oxygen bleach use two tablespoons to a gallon of hot water, mop it on the deck, and then rinse.
 We did this last year and it is amazing how much cleaner the deck came.
 And treated wood manufacturers recommend sodium percarbonate as one of the ways to clean the deck so that’s sort of nice.

 The last one and this is actually the one that prompted this because this is one that I did not know.
 You can use oxy bleach to clean brick.
 It’s great to clean brick, with two tablespoons to a gallon of hot water, and you sponge it on or brush it on let it sit for about 20 minutes and rinse it away.
 You can use it on the fireplace, obviously, which could get a little messy throw a towel down if you’re gonna do that.
 But it would be great on the firepit, you don’t want everyone’s hands being all sooty.
 Soot it really oily, and since oxygen bleach breaks down oil, this takes it away, which is a fun trick I just didn’t know.